Conferences, Workshops and Seminars

 - Discussion of safety, adverse event, or patient care issues

-Site Directors at each operating site are responsible for presenting a “round robin, Kodachrome-format” lecture to all rotating residents.
-Typically, this review occurs at noon on Mondays.
+Faculty members are responsible for presenting a “round robin, Kodachrome-format” lecture to all rotating residents.
+Typically, this review occurs around noon on Mondays.
 Clinical images are the focus.
 The primary goal of the review is to present clinical slides of dermatologic disorders to enhance the ability of each resident to generate a differential diagnosis and discuss potential treatments.

-On a monthly basis, our Program Director meets with all of the residents (usually following a Dermatology Grand Rounds conference) for a “State of the Residency” meeting.
+On a monthly basis, our Program Director meets with all of the residents (usually during a formal Didactics session) for a “State of the Residency” meeting.
 This time is dedicated to addressing any educational or operational strengths and/or weaknesses within the Residency in Dermatology program and offers the residents an opportunity to optimize resident curriculum, improve communication with team members, and examine systems-based program issues.

 These monthly seminars focus on teaching clinical diagnostics, introducing new interventions, and gaining expert “clinical pearls” for the management of specific dermatological conditions.
 The series has been designed to (1) provide detailed exposure to very specific dermatology topics (such as nail-specific procedures), (2) help address any deficiencies in the residents’ individual skill sets, and (3) provide different multi-disciplinary approaches to common problems.